 The study will be conducted in two phases: a dose-escalation phase (part 1) and an expansion phase (part 2).

 In part 1, the first group of patients will receive 50 ug/kg of TAK-169 on days 1, 8, 15, and 22 in a 28-day treatment cycle.
-Then, the safety, pharmacokinetics, pharmacodynamics, and efficacy data will be analyzed and based on these, subsequent groups will receive 100, 200, 335, 500, and 665 ug/kg of TAK-169, once weekly.
+Then, the safety, pharmacokinetics, pharmacodynamics, and efficacy data will be analyzed and based on these, subsequent groups will receive 100, 200, 335, 500, or 665 ug/kg of TAK-169, once weekly.
 Based on preliminary data, TAK-169 may also be administered once every two weeks.

-In part 2, the study will evaluate two types of RRMM patient groups: those whose disease failed to respond to or relapsed following Darzalex treatment and those who have never received anti-CD38 therapy.
+In part 2, the study will evaluate two types of RRMM patient groups: those whose disease failed to respond to, or relapsed following Darzalex treatment and those who have never received anti-CD38 therapy.
 Patients in the Darzalex group will receive TAK-169 once a week or once every two weeks while the group that has never received anti-CD38 therapy will receive the treatment once a week only.
 The doses for part 2 will be decided after analyzing data from part 1.

 This study is expected to last 34 months, and patients will be followed up for 30 days after the last dose has been administered.